dansteingart/without_the_hot_air/pages_md/SEwtHA_26.md

 If all four pumped storage stations are switched on simultaneously, they can produce a power of 2.8 GW.
 They can switch on extremely fast, coping with any slew rate that demand-fluctuations or wind-fluctuations could come up with.
 However the capacity of 2.8 GW is not enough to replace 10 GW or 33 GW of wind power if it suddenly went missing.
 Nor is the total energy stored (30 GWh) anywhere near the 1200 GWh we are interested in storing in order to make it through a big lull.
 Could pumped

-<span class="figurenumber">Table 26.4</span>.
+<div class='caption'><span class="figurenumber">Table 26.4</span>.
 Pumped storage facilities in Britain.
-The maximum energy storable in today’s pumped storage systems is about 30 GWh.
+The maximum energy storable in today’s pumped storage systems is about 30 GWh.</div>

-<span class="figurenumber">Figure 26.5</span>.
+<div class='caption'><span class="figurenumber">Figure 26.5</span>.
 How pumped storage pays for itself.
-Electricity prices, in £ per MWh, on three days in 2006 and 2007.
+Electricity prices, in £ per MWh, on three days in 2006 and 2007.</div>

 <img src="figure218.png" width="219" height="294" />
-<span class="figurenumber">Figure 26.6</span>.
+<div class='caption'><span class="figurenumber">Figure 26.6</span>.
 Llyn Stwlan, the upper reservoir of the Ffestiniog pumped storage scheme in north Wales.
 Energy stored: 1.3 GWh.
-Photo by Adrian Pingstone.
+Photo by Adrian Pingstone.</div>

 storage be ramped up?
 Can we imagine solving the entire lull problem using pumped storage alone?